joaopnj/sales-spring-project/README.md

 # Sales Spring Project

 ### Description
-A sales spring project for practical purpose
+A Spring Java project for practical purpose

 ### Tools used